-This is what you want to be trying to achieve in your everyday environment so that when you get on your horse, it is second nature to you.
+This great posture is what you want to be trying to achieve in your everyday environment so that when you get on your horse, it is second nature to you.
 That’s one less thing to have to think about what you’re riding!

 Improving your rider fitness, strength and balance will not only enhance your riding, it will also keep you riding for longer.
 For more exercises, stretches and workouts to take your riding to the next level check out our dressage rider training online program.
 These specific dressage exercises are designed to help you take your dressage to a new level.